Binghamton University cancels classes after second student murder in 5 weeks

 “Due to yesterday’s tragic event on campus, all classes are canceled today, Monday, April 16,” the school's 8 a.m. announcement on its website read.

-The victim was a first-year student.
-The university said his name would be released after his family was notified.

-The suspect fled after the 10:30 p.m. stabbing in a student residence, Windham Hall, university officials said.
+The suspect fled after the 10:30 p.m. stabbing in Windham Hall, a student residence, according to the university.
 The person was described as a “light-skinned male wearing dark pants and a dark, Puma hooded sweatshirt.”

 Police from multiple agencies investigating the stabbing interviewed “numerous people” throughout the night, according to the university.